fagan2888/numerical-toolbox-uncertainty-quantification/README.rst

 To solve and simulate the showcase model, we use our research group's open-source software `respy <https://github.com/OpenSourceEconomics/respy>`_ and `estimagic <https://github.com/OpenSourceEconomics/estimagic>`_.
 Because the Monte-Carlo simulations require a long computation time, the relevant data is stored as json in folder ``uncertainty-quantification/json``.
-To illustrate the program, it is run for a small number of iterations in the jupyter notebook ``uncertainty-quantification/uq-exploration.ipynb``.

 Reference